loganmarchione/loganmarchione.com/content/posts/2023/10/index.md

 ## Cost

 I was using a $6/month Digital Ocean droplet as my VPS.
-I already had my DNS in Route53, so that was costing me $0.50/month for the hosted zone, so the only cost I added was CloudFront and Route53.
+I already had my DNS in Route53, which was costing me $0.50/month for the hosted zone, so the only cost I added was CloudFront and Route53.

 # Conclusion